open 24/7 - speak to an expert now

 • Corners of walls and ceilings

-• Behind furniture or appliances
+• Between furniture or appliances

 • On fabrics or cardboard boxes